 They must develop strategies to differentiate themselves and attract customers.

-With 5G, it includes developing unique 5G products and services and differentiating on factors such as customer service, pricing, and network coverage.
+With 5G, the strategy includes developing unique 5G products and services and differentiating on factors such as customer service, pricing, and network coverage.

 In fact, there are only a few enterprise-level telecom charging, billing and revenue management platforms on the market capable of supporting the operations Telcos are handling today.